 If the input raster is integer, the output raster will be integer.
 If the input is floating point, the output will be floating point.

-Raster to numpy array
+Raster to numpy array [link]

 Converts a raster to a NumPy array.
 A NumPy array is designed to deal with large arrays.
 If the array definition (the lower left corner and the number of rows and columns) exceeds the extent of the in_raster, the array values will be assigned NoData.